 Our organic cotton blend successfully passes all federal flame testing without having ANYTHING added to it.
 No boric acid, no chemicals of any kind.

-We are very proud to be using the highest-quality organic cotton, grown right here in the US.
+In our handcrafted Soaring Heart product line we are very proud to be using the highest-quality organic cotton, grown right here in the US.
 The cotton batting is composed of 60% staple fibers and 40% mote.
 You’re not just paying a premium for an organic certification; this cotton uses the superior staple fiber as opposed to linter which is often used in bedding.
 This superior blend is best for bedding as it holds up very well over time with minimal felting or compression.

 When purchasing an organic cotton futon or shikibuton, it's important to note that the organic cotton batting starts out much fluffier than standard cotton, so your bed might not start out feeling as firm as you're used to.
 Organic cotton batting will compact down and become pleasantly firm after a short while.